 If you already have a fan base on Facebook but are looking to build your network on LinkedIn as well, you can live stream to Facebook Live and LinkedIn Live at the same time — double the exposure with the same amount of work.

-- Promote your stream: Nobody’s going to watch your live stream if you don’t tell them about it!
-Choose the right time to go live, send out a link to followers on social media, multistream to several platforms or make a countdown to generate hype.
+• Promote your stream: Nobody’s going to watch your live stream if you don’t tell them about it!
+Choose the right time to go live, send out a link to followers on social media, multistream to several platforms, or make a countdown to generate hype.
 You can also create and post a short teaser to get audiences excited about your upcoming stream.

-- Look at your streaming data.
+• Look at your streaming data.
 Most streaming platforms will provide you with basic metrics about your streaming time, viewers and other aspects.
 Dig into this data to see what potentially draws more people to your stream, or if there are certain elements of your broadcast that people might find more engaging.

 Wrap up

-You have several things to consider, prepare and test before you build your live streaming setup.
+There are several things to consider, prepare and test before you build your live streaming setup.
 With this ultimate guide and a can-do attitude — and with a little help from Restream — you’ll become a pro streamer in no time.